 What to buy:

 When buying a great external hard drive, it might be a good idea to look for quality.
-Working with movies you need AT LEAST 500GB of space, but we prefer 1TB+.
+Working with video, you need AT LEAST 500GB of space, but we prefer 1TB+.

 Also, check out transfer rates (how long it take to stream data to and from your computer).
 If you’re saving and transporting big files, it’s important to know that a 1.8GB movie transferring at.05MB/sec will take hours but at 25MB/sec only a few minutes.